 - More efficiency and communication – the longer you and a supplier work with each other, the better understanding you’ll gain of each other’s systems and processes.
 This means grey areas rapidly reduce, systems are built around the processes each company uses and therefore, more efficiencies will build.

 - Reduced costs – Often, as a supplier and business build a relationship, they’ll be reluctant to go their separate ways as not only does this cause a lack of income for the supplier while they find a new client, but there are often substantial costs associated with marketing, tendering, negotiating and even exiting a contract.
 This means you can use your leverage to reduce costs with them.
 If you are consistently growing as a company, this also means you’ll begin to buy in larger and larger amounts, creating a bulk order discount.
 A good example of this is a carpenter starting his own business and growing – the larger and more regularly he orders Timber Flooring, the larger discount they can give him as they know he’ll be a good customer.
+One trick that will lessen your load?
+Invest in supplier performance management most especially if you deal with a lot of suppliers in your business.

 - Outsourcing – At times, if your relationship with a supplier is good enough, you may even be able to outsource specific functions to them such as sourcing materials, logistics or supply chain management.